-That said, if you're just starting out, you can get a year's hosting for under $48 with the very best hosting provider there is.
+That said, if you’re just starting out, you can get brilliant hosting for $10 per month, no contracts just simple pay-as-you-go pricing.

-So for under fifty bucks you can start a blog on the world's most trusted platform, WordPress.
+So for under twelve bucks you can start a blog on the world’s most trusted platform, WordPress.

 Remember that blogging is a business the same as a physical one.